-Actually, this mock “execution and salvation” ceremony was traditional with the Indians, and if Smith’s story is true, Pocahontas’ actions were probably one part of a ritual.
+This mock “execution and salvation” ceremony was traditional with the Indians, and if Smith’s story is true, Pocahontas’ actions were probably one part of a ritual.

 Relations with the Indians continued to be generally friendly for the next year, and Pocahontas was a frequent visitor to Jamestown.
-She delivered messages from her father, accompanied other tribe members food and furs to trade, and spent time visiting with John Smith on her visits.
+She delivered messages from her father, accompanied other tribe members with food and furs to trade, and spent time visiting with John Smith on her visits.

 Unfortunately, relations with the Powhatan and the Jamestown settlers deteriorated.
 Though necessary trading continued, hostilities became more open.
 Pocahontas’ visits to the fort became much less frequent.
 In October 1609, a gunpowder explosion badly injured John Smith, forcing him to return to England.
 When Pocahontas next came to visit the fort, she was told that her friend Smith was dead.

-In 1610 Pocahontas living with the Patawomeck Indians and was either engaged or briefly married to an Indian named Kocoum and lived in Potomac country.
+In 1610 Pocahontas lived with the Patawomeck Indians and was either engaged or briefly married to an Indian named Kocoum and lived in Potomac country.
 But, her relationship with the Englishmen was not over.
 When a resourceful member of the Jamestown settlement, Captain Samuel Argall, learned where she was, he devised a plan to kidnap her and hold her for ransom.
 With the help of Japazaws, a lesser chief of the Patawomeck Indians, Argall lured Pocahontas onto his ship.
-When told she would not be allowed to leave, she “began to be exceeding pensive and discontented,” but, she eventually became calmer and even accustomed to her captivity.
+When told she would not be allowed to leave, she “began to be exceeding pensive and discontented,” but she eventually became calmer and even accustomed to her captivity.
 Argall sent word to Powhatan that he would return his beloved daughter only in exchange for the English prisoners Powhatan held, some arms and tolls that the Indians had stolen, and some corn.
 After a while, Powhatan sent part of the ransom and asked that they treat his daughter well.
-Argall returned to Jamestown in April, 1613 with Pocahontas.
+Argall returned to Jamestown in April 1613 with Pocahontas.

-John Rolfe was a very religious man who agonized for many weeks over the decision to marry an Indian, but, finally made the decision once she had been fully converted to Christianity.
+John Rolfe was a very religious man who agonized for many weeks over the decision to marry an Indian but finally made the decision once she had been fully converted to Christianity.
 Pocahontas was baptized, christened by the name Rebecca, and later married Rolfe on April 5, 1614.
 A general peace and a spirit of goodwill between the English and the Indians resulted from the marriage.

 After seven months, Rolfe decided to return his family to Virginia.
-In March, 1617 they set sail.
+In March 1617, they set sail.
 It was soon apparent, however, that Pocahontas would not survive the voyage home.
 She was deathly ill from pneumonia or tuberculosis.
 She was taken ashore, and, as she lay dying, she comforted her husband, saying, “all must die.
 ‘Tis enough that the child liveth.”
-She died on March 21, 1617 and was buried in a churchyard in Gravesend, England at the age of 22.
+She died on March 21, 1617, and was buried in a churchyard in Gravesend, England, at the age of 22.